platformsh/platformsh-docs/src/golive/cdn.md

 Self-Service Grid plans do not include a CDN by default, but you are welcome to configure one yourself.
 See our [guidelines](/bestpractices/http-caching.md) for when and if to use a CDN for HTTP caching.

 We have partnerships with a variety of CDN vendors depending on your application’s needs.
-Our recommended CDN provider is [Fastly](/golive/cdn/fastly.md), or a split-configuration with Fastly serving dynamic HTML content and CloudFront serving static assets being a more cost efficient setup, the "[Global Application Cache](/golive/cdn/gac.md)".
+Our recommended CDN provider is [Fastly](/golive/cdn/fastly.md).

 ## DNS management